spo0ds/Deep-Dive-into-DEFI/Day65/Day65.md

 ```solidity
 require(either(dink <= 0, wish(v, msg.sender)), "Vat/not-allowed-v");
 ```
+v is the one who stands if the amount of collateral goes down.

 Either change in collateral should be <=0 or address v should be allowed to modify vault.